 The photos in this post were taken a few years ago when we visited a monastery during a trip to Maine.
 For a free Easter printable celebrating the resurrection, click here!

 To receive more encouraging posts like this, follow F&C on BlogLovin’ or enter your e mail in the box to the sidebar at the right.
 Then just click “I want to Follow F&C!”
-If this post encouraged you, please consider sharing it!

 All content on F&C is ©Faith&Composition by Shalene Roberts, unless otherwise noted.